707/707.github.io/src/content/blog/ai-learnings/index.md

 ---
-title: Field notes on building AI
+title: Field notes on building with AI
 description: "Just for context"
 date: "2025-10-19"
 ---

 Experimenting with AI in the last year felt like a game of trade-offs.
 Vibe-coding demos looked like magic, but shipping a feature that felt reliable and not like a coin toss required getting my hands dirty with the architecture.
-Here's notes from my experiments with popular AI use cases I've often come across.
+Here's notes from my tinkering with AI use cases I've often come across.

 ### What I learned, fast